 Almost every airline has it’s own mobile application available for download.
 Not only are these handy for boarding passes, flight alerts, baggage tracking, and gate changes, many often display seat maps.
 On a few airline apps, they'll even let you swap to another open seat if it hasn't been assigned only minutes before check-in.
 If it's too late to make a change or the app won't allow it, you can usually still view the seating plan and see where there are some vacancies.
 With this info in hand, make your way up to the gate agent and ask if they'd be willing to make the seat switch for you.

 Fly a New Airline or Route

 Being the first to fly on a new airline or a new route doesn’t always mean you are the guinea pig.
-Often you’ll get the best service on new carriers as they try to build up clout and recognition in a new market.
-On a new carrier or a freshly introduced route, it can often take quite some time before customers respond and the seats begin to fill up.
-This ups your chances of having a lighter passenger load.
+Often you’ll get the best service on new airlines as they try to build up clout and recognition in a new market.
+On a new carrier or a freshly introduced route, it can often take quite some time before customers respond, and the seats begin to fill up.
+Upping your chances of having a lighter passenger load.

 Another tactic that can help to avoid packed planes is to connect via smaller airports like Cincinnati (CVG) and avoid mega-hubs like Atlanta (ATL).
 Flights are less likely to be sold out, giving you better odds of securing an empty seat.

 Related: The Most Exciting New Routes in 2020

 Pay for the Privilege

 Sometimes you’ll have to concede to the company’s bottom line.
 If that extra space means a much better flying experience, you might have to break out that credit card and spend a bit extra.
 If you notice a bunch of the premium seats are still up for grabs, you can ante up in the hopes that no one else will.